tdiazsantos/fslcat/README.rst

-**FSLCAT: A catalog of fine-structure lines and tools for handling and plotting the data**
+**FSLCAT: A catalog of fine-structure lines and tools for handling and plotting the dataset**
 ============

 Purpose and content